bitkarrot/satspaysession/README.md

 # Satspay Session

-This micro app delivers a custom Invoice amount from the SatsPayExtension fron LNbits via an Flask API endpoint.
+This micro app delivers a custom Invoice amount from the SatsPayExtension fron LNbits via an FastAPI endpoint.
 Why do this?
 Because we want to be able to specify a lightning invoice in sats with the USD amount (or any other fiat equivalent amount) with a link instead of creating it manually from within the LNBits web interface.

 URL Pattern: